zeemEU/file-upload-wordpress-plugin/cloudwok/readme.txt

 **Manually install the plug-in:**

+Alternative to the installation method via WordPress plugin directory, as described before, you can also manually install the plugin:

 1. Upload `cloudwok.php` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress